knthlxs/simple-travel-booking/readme.txt

-This project was inspired from this website https://colorlib.com/wp/template/vacation/
+This project was inspired/cloned from this website https://colorlib.com/wp/template/vacation/.